-Does an individual taking part in work experience as part of an employability programme require a PVG even if they are supervised.
+Does an individual taking part in work experience as part of an employability programme require a PVG if undertaking a regulated role, even if they are supervised.

 If the individual is undertaking a regulated role, a PVG check is required.